The information in this post and the links were updated on 18th of July 2014.

-Why not found your own company?
-IT sttartups are a big thing in Europe and USA today so why not found your own one.
+IT startups and consultanting firms are a big thing in Europe and USA today so why not found your own.
 Founding and running a company in Estonia is cheap and easy compared to other EU countries.
 To register a company go to the Company registration portal of the Justice Department.
 You don't need to be an Estonian resident to start a company and can do it even over the Internet with electronic authentication from some countries.
 You need to pay 140,6 euros registration tax (185,34 if you do it electronically) and pay in 2500 euros as the startup capital.
 The latter will be your companies money so you get it back in a couple of days to your companies bank account that you have to open at one of the banks.
 (The main banks are SEB, Swedbank, LHV, Nordea, Danske) There is more information on founding a company at the Eesti.ee portal.

 After founding your company it is wise to hire an accountant.
 For example from IMG or a freelance accountant.
 Search "raamatupidaja" on the internet.
 A good accountant will cost you approximately 50-100 euros a month and will take care of the daily accounting, the monthly reporting of taxes if necessary and the yearly report.